Welcome to The Blessed Peter Snow Catholic Academy Trust website.

 The Catholic Voluntary Academies which form the Blessed Peter Snow Catholic Academy Trust are distinctive as we provide grounding in the Catholic Faith for all our children.
 The special character of our Catholic academies is the quality of the religious teaching, integrated into the overall education of our children.
 Our beliefs, which are Gospel centred, affect the way we live, making our academies living examples of Christ and His teachings.

 “Education is not and must never be considered as purely utilitarian.
 It is about forming the human person, equipping him or her to live life to the full – in short it is about imparting wisdom.
 And true wisdom is inseparable from knowledge of the Creator.’”
-(Pope Benedict XVI, Address to Teachers and Religious, Twickenham, September 2010).
+(Pope Benedict XVI, Address to Teachers and Religious Leaders, Twickenham, September 2010).

 Our Academies therefore operate and are informed by the following four key principles of Christian formation: